hcsaba1982/MS/foundation/4.3-policy-calico-part3/README.md

 This lab guides you through the process of deploying a egress lockdown policy in our cluster.
 In Lab 4.2, we have applied a policy that allows all pod access.
 Here we will implement a more restrictive policy that allows minimal access and denies everything else.
-Let's first start with verifying connectivity with the configuration of Lab4.2 already applied.
+Let's first start with verifying connectivity with the configuration of Lab 4.2 already applied.

 #### 4.3.1.1.
 Confirm that pods are able to initiate connections to the Internet